keycastr/keycastr/README.md

 There are two likely causes for the app seeming not to work:

 1. Not receiving keystroke events from macOS due to security settings
-1. The window being offscreen.
+1. The window is offscreen.

 Sometimes switching from the Default to the Svelte visualizer can help you figure out which problem it is.